stefa2k/prysm-docker-compose/README.md

 ```

 ### Prometheus
-To enable Prometheus delete the `prometheus` service in `docker-compose.override.yaml`.

-Runs on localhost:9090, scrapes data of beacon, validator and slasher.
+Runs on http://localhost:9090, scrapes data of beacon, validator and slasher.

 ### Grafana
-To enable Grafana delete the `grafana` service in `docker-compose.override.yaml`.

-Grafana runs on localhost:3000 and uses the data provided by prometheus service.
+Grafana listens on http://localhost:3000 and uses the data provided by prometheus service.

-Login with username `admin` and password `admin` (Grafana defaults), data source to Prometheus is already established.
-I recommend using https://github.com/GuillaumeMiralles/prysm-grafana-dashboard.
+Login with username `admin` and password `admin` (Grafana defaults), data source to Prometheus is already established and dashboards installed.